Spirit Airlines™ World Mastercard®

 The most important aspect of a co-branded airline card is the carrier itself.
 That’s because the miles you’ll earn with the card will be good for award flights on only that airline.
 Both Spirit and Frontier have relatively limited networks, particularly compared to Southwest, which by some measures is one of the largest carriers in the world.
 All three offer cheap fares on primarily domestic routes.

 If you happen to live somewhere that’s equally served by all three airlines, you’ll have to choose between the three co-branded cards.
-Both the Frontier MasterCard and the Southwest card come with a 40,000 miles sign-up bonus.
+Frontier MasterCard comes with 40,000 miles sign-up bonus and the Southwest card comes with a 50,000 miles.
 While notably bigger than the Spirit card’s bonus, you may actually get more flights with Spirit due to its off-peak, distance-based award chart.

 The Spirit Airlines credit card definitely wins for everyday earning by offering two miles per dollar for all purchases.
 The Frontier and Southwest cards only offer bonus points for purchases made with their respective airlines.